inhui8/inhui8-fa21-cse110-lab4/expose/javascript/part2.md

     F.output: 3 is number because false can become 0
     G.output: '3undefined' is a string because '3' is string and in + the other one will become string H.output: NaN is number type but since it is - undefined, so it becomes NaN
+14. A.output: true because the string '2' becomes a number 2
+    B.output: false because
+    C.output: true
+    D.output: false because the type is different E.output: false becuase true ==1, so true <2 F.output: true
+15. == use to compare two variables, and it will not compare the datatype of varibles, but === both compare the variables and their types.
+16.